hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

     <ul>
       <li>
         <span class="param">type</span>
-        <span class="param-flags">required</span>
+        <span class="param-flags">optional</span>
         Takes the value of either "pkcs7" or "identity", indicating the type of document which can be verified using the given certificate.
-The reason is that the PKCS#7 document will have a DSA digest and the identity signature will have an RSA signature, and accordingly the public certificates to verify those also vary.
+The PKCS#7 document will have a DSA digest and the identity signature will have an RSA signature, and accordingly the public certificates to verify those also vary.
+Defaults to "pkcs7".
       </li>
     </ul>
   </dd>